What Is Toe Walking?

 Watching your child take their first steps is a milestone moment for any parent.
 However, when your child doesn't develop a more normal gait, should you seek help?

-Toe walking is when a child walks on the balls of their feet, rather than a normal heel-to-toe gait.
+Toe walking is when a child walks on the balls of their feet rather than with a normal heel-to-toe gait.

 While it's common in toddlers, some kids continue to toe walk past age two, causing concern for parents.
 But don't worry!
 We'll dive into what causes toe walking and how you can address it with a good health professional.